Chairperson: Dr. Dana Heller Levitt

-The Department of Counseling grants two different Master of Arts degrees, and one doctoral degree, a PhD in Counseling.
+The Department of Counseling grants a Master of Arts degree, and a Doctoral degree, as well as

 - University Hall Room 2128